kubernetes/website/content/en/blog/_posts/2021-05-30-update-with-ingress-nginx.md

 [2019](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/) with 1.16 Kubernetes API deprecations,
 and most recently in KEP-1453: [Graduate Ingress API to GA](https://github.com/kubernetes/enhancements/tree/master/keps/sig-network/1453-ingress-api#122).

-During our last community meeting the group has decided to continue to support Kubernetes versions older than 1.22 with ingress version 0.46.0 for six months after the release of Kubernetes 1.22 with only CVE and crashes only fixes, on a rolling basis.
-There will be a separate branch and release of Ingress-NGINX to support this very similar to how Kubernetes project proper does.
-As we advance the Ingress-NGINX project, the mainline will support Kubernetes 1.22 and above, similar to the maintainers of the Kubernetes project as a whole.
+During our last community meeting, the group has decided to continue supporting Kubernetes versions older than 1.22 with Ingress version 0.46.0.
+Support for Ingress-NGINX will continue for six months after Kubernetes 1.22 is released.
+Any additional bug fixes and CVEs for Ingress-NGINX will be addressed on a need-by-need basis.

+Ingress-NGINX will have separate branches and releases of Ingress-NGINX to support this model, mirroring the Kubernetes project process.
+Future releases of the Ingress-NGINX project will track and support the latest versions of Kubernetes.

 {{< table caption="Ingress NGINX supported version with Kubernetes Versions" >}}
 Kubernetes Version  | Ingress-NGINX version | Support Notes